-Always remember that there are products that are typically deemed healthy for human consumption, but may cause detriment to your dogs.
+Always remember that there are products typically deemed healthy for human consumption but may cause detriment to your dogs.
 A healthy balanced meal for us will not always mean that it is healthy for your pets.
 Heat or the cooking process can also decrease the nutrient value of certain foods.
 So, table scraps or home-cooked meals may not meet your pet's daily dietary needs.
-For these specific reasons, feeding your dogs table scraps or leftover meals should only be given occasionally.
+For these reasons, feeding your dogs table scraps or leftover meals should only be given occasionally.

 Going All Natural